willGraham01/PiranhasHalfyord/setting.md

 It is open to the air, and centres on a statue of the town founder, that atop a large fountain.
 The square itself is approximately the square-footage of 90HH.

-Off in the side streets that lead away from the market, a number of permanent shops can be found.
-These include all the usual amenities like a blacksmith, stables, carpenter, general goods store, pawnbroker, jewellers, etc.

 The great market square has no permanent stands, and traders have to wheel their own carts or stalls in to sell their wares.
 Permission to trade in the square is often acquired when first entering the town or by visiting the magistrates office.